SharkTax/SharkTax/README.md

 ## hello world, i am <strong>Victor Maciel<strong>

 Enthusiastic software development student.
-At the moment, immersed in a journey of learning and development and hoping for in a near future i`ll get professionally in IT.
+At the moment, immersed in a journey of learning, development and hoping for in a near future i`ll get professionally in IT.
 Python, JavaScript and SQL, are the languages that i´ve been developing my projects